aajn88/koala/README.md

 https://user-images.githubusercontent.com/5447552/230737872-2cd37dbf-29d9-413b-a5fd-106952a42125.mp4

 Just type `koala` and you'll be able to see all commands.
 If you want to add one, just add it!
+(If you're using a local server)

 ## Commands with arguments 🚀

 If you want to add your own parameters, just add `%s` where the parameter needs to be present.
 Koala will handle the encoding automatically 😉

-# Installation 💻
+# Installation 💻 (Optional)

-From terminal:
+> :warning: Now you don't need to install the server if you want to use Koala.
+Skip this step and go to next section if you just want to use the default commands.
+Keep reading if you want to be able to add your own commands.

+This installation will allow you to create your local server and be able to add custom commands to Koala:
 1. `git clone https://github.com/aajn88/koala.git`
 1. `cd koala`
 1. Install & run: